andridns/barebones-nn/README.md

 ## How It works

-Detailed explanations of how this repository works is contained in [quickstart.ipynb](./quickstart.ipynb).
+Detailed explanation of how this repository works is contained in [quickstart.ipynb](./quickstart.ipynb).

 A cached HTML version of the notebook is also available in [quickstart.html](./quickstart.html).